gspetro-NOAA/ufs-mrweather-app/docs/UsersGuide/source/quickstart.rst

    | NOAA Gaea       | /lustre/f2/pdata/esrl/gsd/ufs/ufs-release-v1.1/CIME_UFS | <my-project-dir>/$USER    |
    +-----------------+---------------------------------------------------------+---------------------------+

+On `Level 1 systems <https://github.com/ufs-community/ufs-mrweather-app/wiki/Supported-Platforms-and-Compilers-for-UFS-Medium-Range-Weather-App-release-v1.1>`__, ``<my-project-dir>`` corresponds to any project directory on which the user has access/permissions.
+Running the ``groups`` command on a system generates a list of the user's projects.

 ..
    COMMENT: Is this up-to-date?
 I know Hera now has /scratch2 space...

-On `platforms that are not pre-configured <https://github.com/ufs-community/ufs/wiki/Supported-Platforms-and-Compilers>`__ a script needs to be executed to define a set of environment variables related to the location of NCEPLIBS dependencies.
+On `non-pre-configured platforms <https://github.com/ufs-community/ufs/wiki/Supported-Platforms-and-Compilers>`__, a script needs to be executed to define a set of environment variables related to the location of NCEPLIBS dependencies.

 .. code-block:: console